 Ever since, the ICT sector has been regarded a key element of Rwanda's development process.
-It is expected to create jobs, facilitate general economy development, and ensure that Rwanda will transform into a globally competitive, information-rich, knowledge-based economy.6
+It is expected to create jobs, facilitate general economy development, and ensure that Rwanda will transform into a globally competitive, information-rich, knowledge-based economy.

-In line with these aspirations, the EDPRS/Common Performance Assessment Framework defines two sectorrelevant progress indicators: ICT penetration in terms of voice (i.e. phone) and data (i.e. internet) services.
+In line with these aspirations, the EDPRS/Common Performance Assessment Framework defines two sector-relevant progress indicators: ICT penetration in terms of voice (i.e. phone) and data (i.e. internet) services.

 Figure 4.8 below describes the percentage of households owning a mobile phone by district.
-It shows that 50% of households in Kayonza district own a mobile phone, ranking it sixth top among all districts and above the urban area average.
+It indicates that about a half (46%) of the households in Muhanga district own a mobile phone.
+The district is ranked among the best 11 districts at national level on this indicator.
+Country-wide, about 45.2% of households own mobile phones.